AbdulQuadrilebiyi/AbdulQuadrilebiyi.github.io/README.md

 **Purpose:**

-To build an end-to-end business intelligence solution that transforms raw retail sales data into actionable insights on revenue performance, profitability trends and customer behaviour across regions, product categories and segments.
+To analyze retail sales performance and profitability across product categories, customer segments and regions — providing management with clear visibility into revenue drivers, margin trends and the commercial impact of discounting strategies.

 **Business Problem:**

-The business had raw transactional sales data with no structured way to monitor profitability, track revenue trends or understand the impact of discounting on overall performance.
-Key questions included which product categories and regions drive the most revenue, how discounting affects profit and which customer segments are most valuable.
+Leadership had no reliable way to measure profitability at category or segment level, or to understand whether discounting was helping or hurting the business.
+The core question was — are we growing revenue while protecting our margins, and which segments and regions are actually profitable?

 **Approach:**

-- Imported raw Excel data into SQL Server and performed full data quality checks — null validation, duplicate detection and negative value identification across orders, customers and products
+- Conducted end-to-end data validation across three raw tables — orders, customers and products — following Excel import into SQL Server
+- Used CTEs, ROW_NUMBER() and RANK() Window Functions to deduplicate records and rank products and customers by revenue
-- Used CTEs, Window Functions including ROW_NUMBER() and RANK(), INNER JOINs and CASE statements to clean, deduplicate and apply business logic — discount status, profitability classification and revenue ranking
+- Applied INNER JOINs and CASE statements to classify discount status, profitability and order size per transaction
+- Built monthly trend and profitability aggregations using GROUP BY, SUM, AVG and TOP queries
-- Imported data into Power BI, verified integrity and built a star schema — raw_sales_order as the central fact table connected to customers, products and a Calendar table
-- Created DAX measures including Total Revenue, Total Profit, Profit Margin %, Average Order Value, Revenue MoM %, Profit MoM % and Last Month Revenue and Profit
+- Connected clean data into Power BI, built a star schema and created DAX measures for Profit Margin %, Average Order Value, Revenue MoM %, Profit MoM %, Discounted Orders and Last Month comparisons
-- Designed interactive dashboard with KPI cards, trend charts, regional and category performance visuals and dynamic slicers
+- Designed a two page interactive dashboard with profitability visuals, regional comparisons, category breakdowns and discount impact analysis

 **Outcome:**

-- Dashboard provides clear visibility into overall revenue and profitability performance across all regions and periods
-- Technology is consistently the highest revenue and profit generating category followed by Furniture
+- Technology category generates the highest revenue and profit while Office Supplies shows the weakest margin performance
-- West region leads all regions in total revenue generation
+- West region consistently outperforms all other regions in both revenue and profitability
-- Discounted orders represent a higher volume than non-discounted orders indicating heavy discount dependency
+- Discounted orders outnumber non-discounted orders showing heavy reliance on discounting to drive sales volume
-- Profit Margin % and Month-over-Month trends give management clear signals for performance monitoring and planning
+- Average Order Value and Profit Margin KPIs provide management with a clear commercial performance baseline at any level
+- Month-over-Month trends show significant volatility suggesting seasonal or promotional influences on revenue and profit

 **Recommendations:**

-- Review discounting strategy as high discount volume is likely suppressing overall profit margins
-- Prioritise investment in Technology and Furniture categories as they consistently drive the highest revenue and profit
+- Reduce discount dependency especially on low margin product subcategories where discounting is eroding profitability
+- Investigate Office Supplies margin performance and consider repricing or reducing promotional activity in this category
-- Focus sales efforts on the West and East regions which show the strongest revenue performance
+- Leverage the West region success model and apply similar strategies to Central and South regions to improve performance
-- Monitor Profit MoM % trends closely to detect and respond to early signs of revenue or margin decline
+- Use Average Order Value trends to identify opportunities for upselling and cross selling across customer segments

 **Tech Stack:**